moderntribe/tribe-libs/README.md

 ### Adding Composer Dependencies

-1. Add the dependency to `composer.json` in the package(s) that needs it.
+1. Add the dependency to `composer.json` in the sub-package(s) that needs it.
 1. Run the `merge` command to merge dependencies up to the root `composer.json`
    ```bash
    ./monorepo.sh merge